White House moves to refocus Trump after bleach controversy at coronavirus briefing

 “Americans can see for themselves that President Trump has been leading the national response to the coronavirus and that he has two main goals: to protect the health and safety of Americans and to safeguard the economy,” said Tim Murtaugh, a campaign spokesman.
 “It was under his leadership that the economy reached unprecedented heights before it was artificially interrupted, and he is clearly the one to do it a second time.”

-But it’s not clear if Trump will oversee a robust recovery before Election Day.
-The United States is on pace this week to exceed Trump’s rosy prediction last Monday that U.S. deaths from the virus might be no more than 60,000 — a figure far lower than some initial projections.
-Some of his own public health advisers have said that social distancing measures might need to remain in place for months.
+But it’s not clear whether Trump will oversee a robust recovery before Election Day.
+The United States is on pace this week to exceed his rosy prediction last Monday that U.S. deaths from the virus might total no more than 60,000 — a figure far lower than some initial projections.
+Some of his public health advisers have said that social distancing measures might need to remain in place for months.

 Trump floats another bogus coronavirus cure — and his administration scrambles to stop people from injecting disinfectants